The Six Stages of Career Development

 - You are finishing or have just finished your education and are moving into the work force

 - You are unsure about what career(s) interest you

 - You are unsure of what careers you may be good at

 - You are unsure of what careers are practical

 If you feel that you are in this stage of career development, you can find a Career Decision-making Workbook to help you work through it.
-We also have an article on career decision making which you can find here.

 Skills enhancement is a very important step in career development.
 This is the stage wherein you will develop the skills you need to pursue the career you want.
 Before you start the work of developing these skills, however, there are many things you must think about.

 It is important to choose skill trainings that fit your career goals, fit your learning style, fit your schedule, and are accessible to you.
 This may seem like a lot of work and a lot to consider, but here is a good analogy to keep you from getting overwhelmed: